Preparing for a new puppy can be exciting but overwhelming.

 Health Insurance Policy

-Traveling can be stressful on a young puppy; per our contract you are required to have a health insurance policy in place 2-weeks prior to the puppy traveling.
-By completing your AKC registration you will be offered a 30-day insurance policy for no cost to you.
+Traveling can be stressful on a young puppy; per our contract you are required to have a health insurance policy in place prior to the puppy traveling.
+Trupanion waives any waiting periods if you use Breeder Code: BR1FS101424

 Establish care with your Vet